sharkdp/bat/CONTRIBUTING.md

 ## Add an entry to the changelog

-If your contribution changes the behavior of `bat` (as opposed to a typo-fix in the documentation), please update the [`CHANGELOG.md`](CHANGELOG.md) file and describe your changes.
-This makes the release process much easier and therefore helps to get your changes into a new `bat` release faster.
+Keeping the [`CHANGELOG.md`](CHANGELOG.md) file up-to-date makes the release process much easier and therefore helps to get your changes into a new `bat` release faster.
+However, not every change to the repository requires a changelog entry.
+Below are a few examples of that.

+Please update the changelog if your contribution contains changes regarding any of the following:
+  - the behavior of `bat`
+  - syntax mappings
+  - syntax definitions
+  - themes
+  - the build system, linting, or CI workflows

+A changelog entry is not necessary when:
+  - updating documentation
+  - fixing typos

+>[!NOTE]
+> For PRs, a CI workflow verifies that a suitable changelog entry is
+> added.
+If such an entry is missing, the workflow will fail.
+If your
+> changes do not need an entry to the changelog (see above), that
+> workflow failure can be disregarded.

+### Changelog entry format

 The top of the `CHANGELOG` contains a *"unreleased"* section with a few subsections (Features, Bugfixes, …).
 Please add your entry to the subsection